 What is sambal?

-Sambal is a catchall phrase that covers a variety of sauces, mostly involving some form of chili but expands to cover a list of other ingredients including ground dried shrimp, garlic, onions and shallots, palm, and other types of sugar, galangal or ginger, and a citrus or acidic element.
+Sambal is a catchall phrase that covers a variety of sauces, mostly involving some form of chili, but expands to cover a list of other ingredients, including ground dried shrimp, garlic, onions and shallots, palm sugar, and other types of sugar, galangal or ginger, and a citrus or acidic element.
 The phrase itself has its origins in Indonesia but has quickly expanded across Southeast and South Asia so that there is no single sambal as such.

 Along with the geographical translocation, virtually every family has its own version of sambal.
-In my case, the sambal terasi that is used in this recipe is a combination of an heirloom sambal belacan recipe which is a combination of my husband’s Malaysian grandmother’s recipe and the version from that little Balinese restaurant.
-The composition and proportions of dried shrimp paste, Thai chilis, garlic, jaggery, salt, and of course, limes and/or lemons are completely unique.
-And yes, you read that right, I said limes and/or lemons.
+The sambal terasi that is used in this recipe is a combination of an heirloom sambal belacan recipe, which is a combination of my husband’s Malaysian grandmother’s recipe and the version from a little Balinese restaurant.
+The composition and proportions of dried shrimp paste, chilis, garlic, jaggery, salt, and of course, limes and/or lemons are completely unique.

 Key components in the Prawn Nasi Goreng:

-As you can see, the phrase ‘limau’ covers a wide variety of citrus.
+The phrase ‘limau’ covers a wide variety of citrus.
 This brings me to the first inflection point in this recipe.
-While many recipes call for the use of Kaffir lime, in my opinion, nothing beats the Calamansi (Limau Kasturi) for this dish.
+While many recipes call for the use of Kaffir lime, in my opinion, nothing beats the calamansi (limau kasturi) for this dish.
 Calamansi is acidic and has a slightly bitter tinge, and I would describe the flavor as a mixture of lime and blood orange.
-The addition of Calamansi, adds a completely new dimension to the flavor profile of the terasi.
-I have used it to make the Nasi Goreng while we were living in Singapore.
-This is hard to find here in California, and I did not have any kaffir lime leaves, so I added some lime zest.
+The addition of calamansi, adds a completely new dimension to the flavor profile of the terasi.
+I used it to make the Prawn Nasi Goreng while we were living in Singapore.
+This is hard to find, and I did not have any kaffir lime leaves, so I added some lime zest.

 The second key component of Nasi Goreng is the use of kecap manis or sweet sauce.
-While it is commonly sold as a soy condiment, be aware, that just because it is soy-based, it is not soy sauce within the general Asian cooking context, as there are different types of soy sauces.
-Kecap manis is distinct, it is thick, and it is sweet as I have used in my Char Kway Teow.
-Please be careful of substituting ‘dark soy’ for kecap manis in this dish.
-Adding sugar to an already sodium and sugar-rich sauce will make this dish super sweet.
-Instead, you can substitute hoisin sauce which consists of soybeans, five-spice powder, garlic, red chili peppers, and sugar.
+While it is commonly sold as a soy condiment, it is not soy sauce within the general Asian cooking context, as there are different types of soy sauce.
+Kecap manis is distinct; it is thick and sweet.
+You can substitute it with hoisin sauce which consists of soybeans, five-spice powder, garlic, red chili peppers, and sugar.
 It presents a more authentic flavor.

 The final component of a great Nasi Goreng is the rice itself.
-Bali is famous for its rice or ‘padi’ terraces.
-I do not believe that there is anything more sacred in Bali than the rice itself.
-In fact, it would not be an understatement to say that the Balinese view rice as a gift from their Gods.
-They grow many varieties of rice in Bali, including the common white, and the rarer red and black rice.
-While there are many varieties of rice, the more common commercial varieties are Jasmine or Basmati.
+While there are many varieties of rice, the more common commercial varieties are jasmine or basmati.
 While both are long grain, that is where the commonality ends.

 Frequently Asked Questions: